flowSar/Recharge/README.md

 # Recharge
-this project is sales management software of product like Inwi-Orange_iam in morocco .
+this project is sales management software of product like Inwi-Orange-iam for people who is selling this products in morocco .